 When a Quick Fix Just Isn't Possible

 Security standards like NIST 800-171 and the Cybersecurity Maturity Model Certification (CMMC) provide common frameworks for managing robust security programs.
-By following these standards, organizations will implement security controls that can help defend Controlled Unclassified Information (CUI).
+By following these standards, organizations will implement security controls that can help protect Controlled Unclassified Information (CUI).
 However, practically speaking, not even the most diligent IT team can ensure full compliance with absolutely every requirement all the time.
 This is especially true among small businesses that may not even have a dedicated IT team.